Manifold Learning and Nonlinear Homogenization: Introduction

 \subsection{The layout of the paper}

 We discuss the general recipe of the algorithm in \Cref{sec:algorithm}, then show how the approach can be applied to two examples (a semi-linear elliptic equation and a nonlinear radiative transfer equation coupled with a temperature term) in \Cref{sec:LowRank_elliptic} and \Cref{sec:LowRank_RTE}, respectively.
-In both sections, we will review the homogenization theory for the equations, study the low rank structure of the tangential solution spaces, and present numerical evidence to show the efficacy of our approach.
+In both sections, we review the relevant homogenization theory for the equations, study the low rank structure of the tangential solution spaces, and present numerical evidence for the efficacy of our approach.